arcadiapage/arcadiapage.github.io/_drafts/how-to-build-a-planner-from-scratch.md

 (As a side note, I configured this notebook for left-handed use.
 I was surprised by how comfortable it is to start a new sheet on the left side instead of the right.)

 ## Other Additions
-Along with copying all of my lists to the Filofax, I also created a Bullet Journal Style monthly calendar.
+Along with copying all of my lists to the Filofax, I also created a Bullet Journal style monthly calendar.
 I ended up sectioning my lists with dividers like this:

 **Reminders Section**
 - Today